Franco Forini

 Franco Forini (born 22 September 1958) is a former racing driver from Switzerland.
 He competed in the Italian Formula Three Championship between 1981 and 1985, winning the title in his final year in a Dallara-Volkswagen with future Formula One team Forti Corse, and finishing as runner up in the Monaco Grand Prix Formula 3 support race in the same year.
 He moved up to Formula 3000 in 1986 with little success.
 He participated in three Formula One Grands Prix, debuting on 6 September 1987.
 He scored no championship points.

-After his brief stint in Formula One, he returned to Formula 3 in 1988 and 1989 without any further success.
+After his brief stint in Formula One, Forini returned to Formula 3 in 1988 and 1989 without any further success.
 He later ran a transportation and shipment company in Minusio.